Krikitek/Web-Calculator/README.md

 # Web-Calculator
-Simple calculator running on web, using javascript and html.
+Simple calculator hosted on web, using javascript and html.